mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 206 - Long Ternaries/readme.md

 When a ternary condition is used in code that contains multiple functions, it can be challenging to determine which function is being affected by the condition.

-This can make it harder to identify and fix bugs, as well as to understand how the code works in general.
+This can make it harder to identify and fix [defects](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Quality/Stop%20Calling%20them%20'Bugs'/readme.md), as well as to understand how the code works in general.

 # Sample Code 📖